 Alopecia is another concern in Indian populations.
 Dalgard et al.7 report that hair loss is a dominant complaint in men and women from the Indian subcontinent and Middle East/North Africa.
 Abundant hair is a marker of status for both men and women in many parts of the world, and reflects beauty and good health.

 Other common cosmetic disorders in Indian populations include contact dermatitis, hyperpigmentation, hypopigmentation, contact urticaria, acneiform eruptions, hair breakage, and nail breakage.8

 CULTURAL AND RELIGIOUS CONSIDERATIONS

 When treating patients with Indian skin in particular, it is important to be aware of cultural and religious differences.
-Indian women usually wear a saree, leaving the midriff uncovered and visible, so in cases such as liposuction of the abdomen, care should be taken to avoid ...
+Indian women usually wear a saree, leaving the midriff uncovered and visible, so in cases such as liposuction of the abdomen, care should ...